abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your Virtual Machine and lab guide will be right at your fingertips within your web browser.

    ![](media/cd_gs_1-5.png)

 ### Virtual Machine & Lab Guide

-Your virtual machine is your workhorse throughout the workshop.
+Your Virtual Machine is your workhorse throughout the workshop.
 The lab guide is your roadmap to success.

 ## Exploring Your Lab Resources